 Our future success is dependent on our ability to successfully develop, obtain regulatory approval for, and then successfully commercialize one or more product candidates.
-We currently have two product candidates in late-stage clinical development.
-Keyzilen[®] is in Phase 3 clinical development for the treatment of acute inner ear tinnitus under a SPA from the FDA (TACTT2) and based on scientific advice from the EMA (TACTT3).
-AM-111 is in Phase 3 clinical development for the treatment of acute sensorineural hearing loss for which we received feedback from the FDA and EMA on multiple occasions.
+We currently have two lead clinical-stage product candidates, (i) Keyzilen\ (AM-101), which is being developed for the treatment of acute inner ear tinnitus and (ii) AM-111, being developed for the treatment of acute inner ear hearing loss.
+Additionally, we have one product candidate, AM-125, in Phase I clinical development.
 We are not permitted to market or promote any of our product candidates before we receive regulatory approval from the FDA, EMA or comparable foreign regulatory authorities, and we may never receive such regulatory approval for any of our product candidates.